Axway/agent-sdk/docs/discovery/provisioning.md

   GetManagedApplicationName() string
   // GetApplicationDetailsValue returns a value found on the 'x-agent-details' sub resource of the ManagedApplication GetApplicationDetailsValue(key string) string
+	// GetTeamName gets the owning team name for the managed application GetTeamName() string
+	// GetID returns the ID of the resource for the request GetID() string
 }
 ```